Mountain West in the Polls

+Fresno on the other hand had a huge win against rival Boise State and entered the Coaches Poll in the 25th spot.
+The Bulldogs are two spots outside of the AP poll, receiving 73 votes.
+It will be interesting to see how the playoff committee treats the Bulldogs this week.

+Air Force is still receiving quite a few votes, they are one spot outside of the Coaches Poll and four spots outside of the AP Poll.
+UNLV also received 10 votes in the Coaches Poll.

-Do you feel that Mountain West teams are getting a fair shake in the rankings?
+Do you think the conference is getting the respect it deserves?
 Leave your thoughts in the comments below.

 Loading comments...